quic-qrb-ros/quic-qrb-ros.github.io/source/getting_started/environment_setup.rst

-Environment Setup
+Environment setup
 #################

-This information provides instructions on how to download and use the robotics prebuilt package, allowing you to quickly setup software and hardware environment to get an out-of-the-box experience.
+This information provides instructions on how to download and use the robotics prebuilt package, allowing you to quickly set up the software and hardware environment to get an out-of-the-box experience.
 The prebuilt package includes:

 - Robotics image: An image based on the Qualcomm Linux release with the ROS core packages added and the QIRP SDK included by default.
 You can directly use the robotics image to get an out-of-the-box experience.
 - QIRP SDK: Provides not only a runtime installation package with the out-of-the-box experience, but also a cross-compilation toolchain.
 Using that toolchain, you can quickly develop an application based on the sample code.